This time of year, I get tons of requests for bathing suit recommendations, so I’m putting together my 2017 Swimsuit Guide for Women Over 40!

 I definitely think the blousy tops look best with a bikini bottom or super close-fitting shorts.
 If you add that swing top to a skirt, it’s going to look frumpy.
 Lands’ End makes a high waist bikini bottom with or without tummy control that would pair well with this top, and Soma also makes a high waist swim bottom with support.

 Actually, Soma has a nice selection of pretty suits, if you want to take a look.
 You can filter by trend or by the feature you’re looking for.

 A swim dress is another option, although I do think these can be hard to pull off.

 Another option for disguising a bit of a tummy is to wear a swimsuit with some ruching or shirring.
 This one is a good example, plus it has built-in tummy control.
 Patterns also help distract the eye from any bumps or bulges we don’t want to draw attention to.

 You can find tankinis with the ruching too, if you want to pair them with a swim skirt or swim shorts for more modesty.

 Several ladies recommended Lands’ End for post-mastectomy swimwear.
 I also found a large selection at Swim Outlet.
 If this is something you have experience with and you have another recommendation, feel free to leave it in the comments.

 I hope this post is helpful.
 I’m sure I left out something, but hopefully this hits the highlights.
 Feel free to leave feedback and other suggestions in the comments.

-And stay tuned for my post for swimsuit coverups!
+You may also like my post on swimsuit coverups!
 Let’s face it, most of us probably end up wearing those more than our bathing suits anyway, lol.